 - Less disruption to the surrounding plants and wildlife that machinery would cause

 - A better chance of preventing the plants from sprouting, lessening the chance of disturbing the area with further removals

-Garlon™ RTU will be used to control the buckthorn.
-Arsenal® will be used to control dog strangling vine. .
-Japanese knotweed and Phragmites are controlled with Roundup WeatherPro ®.
+Garlon™ RTU is used to control the buckthorn.
+Japanese knotweed, dog strangling vine and Phragmites are controlled with Roundup WeatherPro®.

 These products are registered for use in Canada and have been tested to ensure minimal risks to human health and the environment.
-Licensed applicators will apply Garlon™ ,Arsenal or Roundup WeatherPro ® directly onto stems of invasive plants as appropriate.
+Licensed applicators will apply Garlon™ or Roundup WeatherPro® directly onto stems of invasive plants as appropriate.
 Using a targeted application means we will use less and protect surrounding plants.

-For more information on Garlon™ , Arsenal® or Roundup WeatherPro ® visit the Canadian Pest Management Regulatory Agency’s (PMRA) website or download their app, Pesticide Labels, for on the go information.
+For more information on Garlon™ or Roundup WeatherPro® visit the Canadian Pest Management Regulatory Agency’s (PMRA) website or download their app, Pesticide Labels, for on-the-go information.

 Stay out of the work area when signs are present

-Both Garlon™ , Arsenal® and Roundup WeatherPro ® have a low exposure risk to people and animals when used correctly however, the treatment zones are closed to pedestrians during herbicide application.
+Both Garlon™ and Roundup WeatherPro® have a low exposure risk to people and animals when used correctly.
+However, the treatment zones are closed to pedestrians during herbicide application.
 Please avoid entering the treatment area until signs are removed.

 For more information